How Many Cups Is 16 Oz Sour Cream

 Q: Is there a difference between measuring sour cream in liquid vs. dry measuring cups?

 A: Yes, there is.
-Liquid measuring cups are designed to measure volume accurately by reading at eye level, while dry measuring cups are meant for leveling off ingredients, ensuring a consistent amount.
+Plus, liquid measuring cups are designed to measure volume accurately by reading at eye level, while dry measuring cups are meant for leveling off ingredients, ensuring a consistent amount.
 For sour cream, using dry measuring cups is generally recommended.

 Q: Can I use a kitchen scale to measure sour cream?

 A: Absolutely!
-In fact, using a kitchen scale is often more accurate than using measuring cups.
+Now, in fact, using a kitchen scale is often more accurate than using measuring cups.
 Simply weigh the sour cream in ounces or grams as specified in the recipe.

 Q: Does the fat content of sour cream affect the conversion?